Canon 6D Mark II vs Panasonic ZS100

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the ZS100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Panasonic ZS100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 20MP) with a 14% higher linear resolution.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.6 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (2.4 stops ISO advantage).